folio-org/ui-ldp/doc/templated-sql-queries.md

 For #7, we need a new ability to submit a literal SQL query, as opposed to the present searching WSAPI provided by mod-ldp, which accepts a set of form-values and builds the SQL itself.
 Depending on exactly how we do this, we may want to include the parameter values separately from the query instead of substituting them in.

 Stages #2, 4, 5 and 6 do not require any new back-end support.
+Stage 7 unambigously requires a new back-end facility, but it should be trivial to provide.
+For stages 1 and 3 there may be a workaround -- see [Handling configuration storage](#handling-configuration-storage) below.

 ## Metadata file format